Bezos to give Amazon reins to cloud boss Jassy as sales rocket past $100 billion

 Amazon shares were up less than 1% in after-hours trading.

 Jassy’s AWS, traditionally a bright spot, fell slightly short of expectations in the fourth quarter.
-While the cloud computing division announced deals in the quarter with ViacomCBS, the BMW Group and others, it posted revenue of $12.7 billion, short of the $12.8 billion analysts had estimated.
+While the cloud computing division recently announced deals with ViacomCBS, the BMW Group and others, it posted revenue of $12.7 billion, short of the $12.8 billion analysts had estimated.

-Amazon said it was not announcing an AWS replacement for Jassy at this time.
+Amazon said it was not naming an AWS replacement for Jassy at this time.

 That has placed the Seattle-based company at the center of workplace tumult.
 More than 19,000 have contracted COVID-19 as of September, and some staff have protested and demanded facility closures.
 Others, at Amazon’s Bessemer, Alabama, warehouse, are seeking to be the first at the company to unionize in the United States, with an election to begin next week.